LouiseMcMahon/AWSBackupApp/README.md

 If you pass `-o` or `--overwrite` all files will be uploaded regardless of age.

 ### Restoring
-Like with the `upload` command argumenrs like `-v` should be passed first then pass `restore "/path/to/file/or/folder"`, this will restore that file or folder to the latest version in S3.
+Like with the `upload` command arguments like `-v` should be passed first then pass `restore "/path/to/file/or/folder"`, this will restore that file or folder to the latest version in S3.

 `-c` or `--clean` can be passed to remove all files and folders in path passed path.
 This is currently only supported if you do not have ignored folders in the config for that folder.